SuperOfficeDocs/superoffice-docs/docs/en/webtools/config.md

 so.envir: onsite
 ---

-# Configure Web Tools
+# Configure WebTools

-Configuration in SuperOffice Web Tools can be segmented into configuration stored per site in the **SiteInfo** files and configuration stored in the **Windows Registry**.
+Configuration in SuperOffice WebTools can be segmented into configuration stored per site in the **SiteInfo** files and configuration stored in the **Windows Registry**.

 ## SiteInfo

 The encrypted SiteInfo files contain all connectivity information such as the endpoint URL and the credentials used for authentication.
-The settings from the **Preferences** dialog in Web Tools are also included here.
+The settings from the **Preferences** dialog in WebTools are also included here.

 Versions before 8.0 stored SiteInfo files in the IsolatedFileStorage provided by .NET in local application data.
 Versions from 8.1 store the SiteInfo files in *%AppData%\SuperOffice\TrayApp* (Roaming Profiles).

 There are no command-line utilities for creating, modifying, and viewing the SiteInfo files directly.
-All manipulation must be performed through the user interface in SuperOffice Web Tools.
+All manipulation must be performed through the user interface in SuperOffice WebTools.

 ## Registry